300 (film): In popular culture

 An example of the "This is Sparta" meme spawned from one of the movie's scenes.

 300 has been spoofed in film, television, and other media, with the scene of Leonidas kicking the Persian herald into a pit in particular spawning the "This is Sparta!" internet meme during the late 2000s.
 Skits based upon the film have appeared on Saturday Night Live and Robot Chicken, the latter of which mimicked the visual style of 300 in a parody set during the American Revolutionary War, titled "1776".
 Other parodies include an episode of South Park named "D-Yikes!", the short film United 300 which won the 2007 MTV Movie Spoof Award, and "BOO!" by Mad magazine in its September 2007 issue #481, written by Desmond Devlin and illustrated by Mort Drucker.
 20th Century Fox released Meet the Spartans, a spoof directed by Jason Friedberg and Aaron Seltzer.
 Universal Pictures once planned a similar parody, titled National Lampoon's 301: The Legend of Awesomest Maximus Wallace Leonidas.

 300, particularly its pithy quotations, has been "adopted" by the student body of Michigan State University (whose nickname is the Spartans), with chants of "Spartans, what is your profession?" becoming common at sporting events starting after the film's release, and Michigan State basketball head coach Tom Izzo dressed as Leonidas at one student event.
 Nate Ebner, a football player with the New England Patriots in the National Football League and formerly with the Ohio State Buckeyes, was nicknamed "Leonidas," because of his intense workout regimen, and his beard.

 Sequel

 In June 2008, producers Mark Canton, Gianni Nunnari and Bernie Goldmann revealed that work had begun on a sequel to 300, 300: Rise of an Empire.
 Legendary Pictures had announced that Frank Miller had started writing the follow-up graphic novel and that Zack Snyder was interested in directing the adaptation but moved on to develop and direct the Superman reboot and DC Extended Universe first installment Man of Steel.
 Noam Murro directed instead, while Zack Snyder produced.
 The film focused on the Athenian admiral, Themistocles, as portrayed by Australian actor Sullivan Stapleton.
-The sequel, 300: Rise of an Empire, was released on March 7, 2014, and achieved box office success with $337 million grossed worldwide from a budget of $110 million, despite again receiving mixed reviews.
+The sequel, 300: Rise of an Empire, was released on March 7, 2014, and achieved box office success with $337 million grossed worldwide from a budget of $110 million, despite receiving mixed reviews.